 The Albuquerque Cultural Conference is a project of West End Press.
-It was hatched in 2007 by West End Publisher John Crawford, and named to recall the Kansas City Cultural Conferences of the late 1970s.
+It launched in 2007 by West End Press Publisher John Crawford, and named to recall the Kansas City Cultural Conferences of the late 1970s.

-To date, there have been four Albuquerque Cultural Conferences (2007, 2008, 2010, and 2011).
+To date, there have been five Albuquerque Cultural Conferences (2007, 2008, 2010, 2011 and 2012).
 We’ve evolved in form and content, and meet in two- or three-day sessions in September at the Harwood Art Center.
 We concentrate on maintaining high energy on low budgets, with a combination of panels, workshops and evening performances.
-We featured mixed presentations of readings, performance art, and music.
+We feature mixed presentations of readings, performance art, and music.
 We also offer a book exhibit with opportunities for publishers, authors, and the readership that makes up our ranks.

 The Discussion Forums